yjunechoe/ggtrace/README.md

     #> 73 5.4 18      r     2     3

-We see that `PANEL` and `group` columns conveniently give us information about the panel and group that the `compute_group` is doing calculations over.
+We see that `PANEL` and `group` columns conveniently give us information about the panel and group that `compute_group` is doing calculations over.

 ### **Highjack**